apache/arrow/docs/source/format/Columnar.rst

 compressed with the ``lz4`` compression codec, or buffers can be compressed with the ``zstd`` compression codec.
 Buffers in the flat sequence of a message body must be compressed separately using the same codec.
-Specific buffer in the sequence of compressed buffers can be left uncompressed in case compression does not yield appreciable savings.
+Specific buffers in the sequence of compressed buffers may be left uncompressed (for example if compressing those specific buffers would not appreciably reduce their size).

 The compression type used is defined in the ``data header``` of the :ref:`ipc-recordbatch-message` in the optional ``compression``